amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 The rat body, the bottle cap, Odradek, soliton, deodand.
-Or the self- levitating plates and napkins of Balzac’s Peau de Chagrin: there was a “white tablecloth, like a covering of snow newly fallen, from which rose symmetri- cally the plates and napkins crowned with light-coloured rolls.””* Or the human body and its “motor intentionality,” a kind of directionality inside the motion of an arm or hand that is not reducible, says Merleau-Ponty, to any 356 POLITICAL THEORY / June 2004
+Or the self- levitating plates and napkins of Balzac’s Peau de Chagrin: there was a “white tablecloth, like a covering of snow newly fallen, from which rose symmetri- cally the plates and napkins crowned with light-coloured rolls.”
+Or the human body and its “motor intentionality,” a kind of directionality inside the motion of an arm or hand that is not reducible, says Merleau-Ponty, to any

+***356 POLITICAL THEORY / June 2004***

 subjective or self-conscious decision.
 For him, the body possesses the very quality, that is, intentionality, for which the category of mind was invented.”